sythanhho/quotes/index.md

 > - Thomas A. Edison
 >"Our greatest weakness lies in giving up.
 The most certain way to succeed is always to try just one more time."
 > - Phyllis Diller
 >"Never go to bed mad.
 Stay up and fight."
+> - Henry David Thoreau
+>"The price of anything is the amount of life you exchange for it."